krahets/hello-algo/docs-en/chapter_array_and_linkedlist/array.md

 ### Initializing Arrays

-Arrays can be initialized in two ways depending on the requirements: without initial values or with given initial values.
-When initial values are not specified, most programming languages will initialize the array elements to $0$:
+Arrays can be initialized in two ways depending on the needs: either without initial values or with specified initial values.
+When initial values are not specified, most programming languages will set the array elements to $0$:

 === "Python"